Appendix B — Mathematics

 Example B.1 (Dot product as matrix multiplication) \[ \begin{aligned} \tilde{x}\cdot \tilde{\beta} &= \tilde{x}^{\top} \tilde{\beta} \\ &= [x_1, x_2, ..., x_p] \begin{bmatrix} \beta_{1} \\ \beta_{2} \\ \vdots \\ \beta_{p} \end{bmatrix} \\ &= x_1\beta_1+x_2\beta_2 +...+x_p \beta_p \end{aligned} \]

-Theorem B.26 (Transpose of a sum) \[(\tilde{x}+\tilde{y})^{\top} = \tilde{x}^{\top} + \tilde{y}^{\top}\]
+Theorem B.27 (Transpose of a sum) \[(\tilde{x}+\tilde{y})^{\top} = \tilde{x}^{\top} + \tilde{y}^{\top}\]

-Definition B.6 (Vector derivative of a vector-to-scalar function) If \(f(\tilde{\beta})\) is a function that takes a vector \(\tilde{\beta}\) as input and outputs a scalar, such as \(f(\tilde{\beta}) = x'\tilde{\beta}\), then:
+Definition B.7 (Vector derivative) If \(f(\tilde{\beta})\) is a function that takes a vector \(\tilde{\beta}\) as input, such as \(f(\tilde{\beta}) = x'\tilde{\beta}\), then:

 \[ \frac{\partial}{\partial \tilde{\beta}} f(\tilde{\beta}) = \begin{bmatrix} \frac{\partial}{\partial \beta_1}f(\tilde{\beta}) \\ \frac{\partial}{\partial \beta_2}f(\tilde{\beta}) \\ \vdots \\ \frac{\partial}{\partial \beta_p}f(\tilde{\beta}) \end{bmatrix} \]

-Theorem B.27 (Derivative of a linear combination) \[ \frac{\partial}{\partial \tilde{\beta}} \tilde{x}^{\top} \tilde{\beta}= x \]
+Theorem B.29 (Derivative of a linear combination) \[ \frac{\partial}{\partial \tilde{\beta}} \tilde{x}^{\top} \tilde{\beta}= x \]

 This looks a lot like non-vector calculus, except that you have to transpose the coefficient.